Information for Our Business Partners

 Full-Time Cooperative Education

-Expectations of Framingham State University Cooperative Education Employers
+What Framingham State University expects from Cooperative Education Employers

 Companies that would like to hire our computer science students as part of the cooperative education program commit to: